prestontasoff/ESPM_112L_24/Week_6/Week_6_Walkthrough.md

 `source ~/.bashrc`

+This will make it so that you're using the python I've installed, not the one on the system.
+Any questions, feel free to ask.

 A clarifying point before we begin: I'm going to start referring to the identifier for each baby as BABY_ID from now on.
 For example, if your baby is baby 2, your baby ID is `S3_002_000X1`.
 For baby 3, it's `S3_003_000X1`, and so forth.
 Keep this in mind.